mshick/tufted/README.md

 # Tufted

-Tufted is a set if [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) plugins, plus a [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) theme that provides a richer reading experience for HTML generated from markdown.
+Tufted is a set of [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) plugins, plus a [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) theme that provides a richer reading experience for HTML generated from markdown.